On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Acknowledgments

 \section{Acknowledgments}

 The fourth author would like to thank Ekaterina Amerik for very useful suggestions about Markman's results and for a nice discussion about the topic of the note and to John Lesieutre for discussions about the bounded negativity conjecture.
 We wish to thank Fran\c cois Charles for useful discussions on the effective birationality.
 We thank Christian Lehn for several discussions and suggestions about the singular case.
+We are also grateful to the anonymous referee for a careful reading of the paper and many valuable comments.
 The first author was supported by the Polish National Science Center project number 2013/10/E/ST1/00688.
 The third author was partially supported by the Projet ANR-16-CE40-0008 ``Foliage''.
 The fourth author was partially supported by the Foundation for Polish Science Start Scholarship 76/2018.